kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 defines a method that does not exist in the super class.
 A good practice is to always add the `@Override` annotation.

-Overloaded methods are method that have the same name but receive different arguments of types.
+Overloaded methods are methods that have the same name but receive different arguments of types.
 Java knows which of the methods you are referring to and uses the right method.
 For instance, we can overload the method `putAnimal` from the `CatShelter` class as follows: